Oxazepam Overdose: Signs & What to Do

 • Bluish tint on the skin or nails

 Some people who reach a toxic level on Serax or benzo alone can appear to have mild overdose symptoms.
-Some may also experience symptoms that are opposite to those typical of benzo use, otherwise known as paradoxical reactions.
+Some may also experience symptoms that are the opposite of those typical of benzo use, otherwise known as paradoxical reactions.
 These symptoms may include anxiety, hallucinations, delirium, and aggression.

 Gastrointestinal symptoms are also common.
 If someone were to take excessive quantities of opioids and oxazepam, symptoms like clammy skin, unconsciousness, confusion, and respiratory arrest are more likely to occur.